-The process of data analysis is based on certain steps that, upon effective implementation, turns raw, unstructured data into a readable form that allows the extraction of useful insights.
+The process of data analysis is based on certain steps that, upon effective implementation, turn raw, unstructured data into a readable form that allows the extraction of useful insights.
 These insights are then used to draw various patterns and ultimate conclusions.

-Data Analysis process consists of the following steps:
+The Data Analysis process consists of the following steps: